-If you are an employee then please click here to add a US Deposit Account
+If you are an employee, please click here to add a US personal bank (deposit) account

 Expensify makes reimbursing expense reports quick and easy.
-Companies can reimburse expense reports within Expensify with ACH Direct Deposit or PayPal.
+Companies can reimburse expense reports within Expensify with ACH Direct Deposit.

 What's covered in this article?

 - Overview and prerequisites

 - Adding a business bank account for employee reimbursement